 Rob is joined by Joe Mancini from The Working Centre.
 Joe and his wife Stephanie founded The Working Centre in 1982 as a response to unemployment and poverty in downtown Kitchener.
 Newly married and just graduated from St. Jerome’s College at the University of Waterloo, the young couple saw the potential for building a community of interest around responding to unemployment and poverty, developing social analysis and engaging in creative action.

+Long time mayor of the City of Kitchener, Carl Zehr, sits down with Rob to talk about the Economic Development Investment Fund's impact on the city's downtown and where Kitchener is headed now.
 “The centre of a city is so important.
 It’s the heart that makes a city tick.
 If you don’t have a strong core, the rest will start to deteriorate.
 In the 80s and 90s people would say ‘I never go downtown, why would I do that?'
 That’s the point they weren’t feeling pride in their city, It was clear something had to be done.” - Carl Zehr

 Welcome to the first episode of Old Grey Mayors.
 To get things started, Rob talks with Doug Craig, former Mayor of Cambridge, Ontario.
 Doug talks about how he got into municipal politics, the building of the city's hall, and what's happening today with issues on the location of a new sports multiplex for the City of Cambridge.